PhPeKe/worldAtlas/DESIGN.md

 - Update when data is chosen in checkboxes

 **Update all**
 - Update all charts when year is changed

+**Return data**
+- Returns data given the selection